ajithrn/wckerala-frames/README.md

-# WordCamp Kerala 2024 Profile Picture Generator
+# WordCamp Kerala 2024 Personalized Poster Generator

-Generate a customized profile picture for WordCamp Kerala 2024 by uploading your own picture, adding your details, and applying a predefined frame.
+Generate a customized poster for WordCamp Kerala 2024 by uploading your own picture, adding your details, and applying a predefined frame.

 ## Features

-- Upload your own picture to generate a personalized profile picture
+- Upload your own picture to generate a personalized poster
+- Use Gravatar for image (automatically fetched using email)
+- Clear uploaded images with a single click
 - Enter your name and company details
+- Pre-fill user data via URL parameters
 - Apply a WordCamp Kerala 2024 frame to your picture
-- Preview your customized profile picture
+- Preview your customized poster
-- Download the generated profile picture
+- Download the generated poster
-- Share the profile picture directly (using Web Share API where supported)
+- Share the poster directly (using Web Share API where supported)

+## Image Priority

+The generator uses the following priority order for posters:
+1. Uploaded image (if available)
+2. Gravatar image (if valid email is provided via input or URL)
+3. Default placeholder image (if no other image is available)

 ## Installation